-Business owners and managers in Ottawa might be surprised to learn that the average data breach costs a company approximately US$3.62 million, and the average for each record breached is US$225.
+Business owners in Ottawa might be surprised to learn that the average data breach costs a company approximately US$3.62 million, and the average for each record breached is US$225.
 A staggering amount, to say the least, This does not even cover the losses brought about in the months after the breach.
 Using a high quality computer services provider in Ottawa does not completely neutralize the chances of problems arising, but it certainly does help to have the support of dedicated Ottawa tech support professionals.

 The hacker has achieved their objective, their target system or network has been owned and they have installed all the desired software, but they’re not finished just yet.
 They need to erase and hide the evidence of their achievement.
 This means deleting logs, and hiding files and processes.
 This step is somewhat an extension of the maintaining access phase, as covering tracks helps avoid detection, which in turn helps maintain access.

 Obviously, the clever hacker would have disabled auditing in the gaining access phase, as soon as they escalated their privileges to a level where they could do so.
 Their attempts of cracking the password would certainly generate log entries if the network administrator setup account login logging, their probing of the network and services during the scanning phase probably generated log entries too.
 Let’s not forget the malware that hacker the installed to maintain their access.
 So how does the hacker delete these logs and hide their files?

 Deleting logs: Deleting logs is a relatively straight forward process.
 A hacker uses one of the numerous programs such as CCleaner to remove individual log entries relating to their presence.
 The reason a hacker would not delete log entries en masse is that no log entries being present is as suspicious as unexpected log entries.